2014 Stanley Cup playoffs: Conference finals

-Eastern Conference Final
+Eastern Conference final

 (A3) Montreal Canadiens vs. (M2) New York Rangers

-This was the fifteenth playoff meeting for these two Original Six teams, with each team having won seven of the fourteen previous playoff series.
-Their most recent meeting was in the 1996 Eastern Conference Quarterfinals, which the Rangers won in six games.
-Montreal most recently made it to the Conference Finals in 2010, losing to the Philadelphia Flyers in five games, while the Rangers made it to the Conference Finals in 2012, losing in six games to the New Jersey Devils.
+This was the 15th playoff meeting for these two Original Six teams, with each team having won 7 of the 14 previous playoff series.
+Their most recent meeting was in the 1996 Eastern Conference quarterfinals, which the Rangers won in six games.
+Montreal most recently made it to the conference finals in 2010, losing to the Philadelphia Flyers in five games, while the Rangers made it to the conference finals in 2012, losing in six games to the New Jersey Devils.
 Montreal won two of the three games in this year's regular season series.

 New York defeated Montreal in six games.
-With the Rangers holding a 2–1 lead midway through the second period of game one, New York's Chris Kreider collided with Carey Price, injuring the Montreal goalie's knee.
+With the Rangers holding a 2–1 lead midway through the second period of game one, New York's Chris Kreider collided with Carey Price, injuring the Montreal goaltender's knee.
 Although Price finished the rest of the period, he did not return for the rest of the series.
 Peter Budaj played for the rest of the game but the Rangers won 7–2.
-Canadiens head coach Michel Therrien started rookie goalie Dustin Tokarski in game two.
+Canadiens head coach Michel Therrien started rookie goaltender Dustin Tokarski in game two.
 However Henrik Lundqvist stopped 40 of 41 shots, helping New York to a 3–1 victory.

 Early in the first period of game three, Montreal's Brandon Prust leveled Derek Stepan but the referees missed the interference call; the league would later suspend Prust two games.
 Later in the first period, Daniel Carcillo was penalized for charging into Prust from behind.
 As linesman Scott Driscoll attempted to escort Carcillo to the penalty box, Carcillo physically attempted to get away from Driscoll, leading to an automatic game misconduct and multi-game suspension.
 Meanwhile, the last three goals of the game were scored on rebounds and deflections.
 At 16:58 of the third period, Daniel Briere's shot deflected off of the Rangers's Ryan McDonagh's skate and into the net to give the Canadiens a 2–1 lead.
-New York then tied the game at 19:31 of the third period after Dan Girardi's shot deflected of off Chris Kreider and bounced off of Montreal's Alexei Emelin's skate into the net.
+New York then tied the game at 19:31 of the third period after Daniel Girardi's shot deflected of off Chris Kreider and bounced off of Montreal's Alexei Emelin's skate into the net.
 And finally, 72 seconds into overtime, Tomas Plekanec's shot deflected off of Alex Galchenyuk into the New York net to give the Canadiens the 3–2 win.

 The Rangers won game four, 3–2, as Martin St. Louis scored 6:02 into overtime.
 The Canadiens then bounced back in game five, winning 7–4, as they scored 4 goals out of their first 18 shots, and Rene Bourque recorded a hat-trick.
-However, Dominic Moore scored game six's only goal late in the second period and with a 1–0 win the Rangers advanced to the Stanley Cup Finals for the first time in twenty years.
+However, Dominic Moore scored game six's only goal late in the second period and with a 1–0 win the Rangers advanced to the Stanley Cup Final for the first time in twenty years.